 File resolution / format: Grayscale.
 300 DPI.
 Bitmap linework should be at least 600 DPI.
 Flattened tif or pdf format ONLY.

-Please label your file with your name and current Magic Bullet issue number in the following format: LastNameFirstNameMB8.pdf
+Please label your file with your name and current Magic Bullet issue number in the following format: LastNameFirstNameMB12.pdf

 How to submit your comic page: Magic Bullet has an open submission process.
 Anyone may submit a comic, however due to limited space and an editorial process that shows some preference to local artists and writers, not every comic submission will be published immediately.
 Sending an e-mail declaring an intent to submit ahead of time is both welcome and encouraged.

-Due to previous issues with compression in email attached files, we now require files to be sent using YouSendIt (or similar service), Dropbox, or by uploading the file to an FTP site.
-E-mail your final comic page to ‘submissions (at) magicbulletcomics.com’ and include how you’d prefer your name to be credited, website, and your City/State of residence.
+Due to previous issues with compression in email attached files, we now require files to be sent using YouSendIt (or similar service), WeTransfer, Dropbox, or by uploading the file to an FTP site.
+E-mail your final comic page to ‘magicbulletcomics (at) gmail.com’ and include how you’d prefer your name to be credited, website, and your City/State of residence.